-Foul smelling / strange coloured water is usually caused by build up of bacteria.
-To prevent this from occurring, we need to keep an optimal level of sanitiser in the water (see page 21).
+Foul smelling / strange coloured water is caused by build up of bacteria.
+To prevent this from occurring, we need to maintain an optimal level of sanitiser in the water (see page 21).
 If you are following the recommended dosage as per this guide, you may need to increase the frequency and dosage of sanitiser and/ or shocking.

 - 1. Check your filters are clean and do not need replacing. - 2.
 Check your pH/Alkalinity levels and adjust as necessary (page 22-25). - 3.
-Give your spa pool a large shock dose, repeat again 6 hours later if there has been little improvement. - 4.
+Give your swim spa a large shock dose, repeat again 6 hours later if there has been little improvement. - 4.
 Return to your chlorine sanitising plan.

-If above steps fail - run pumps, use a pipe cleaner/algaecide, then drain/refill water.
+If the steps above fail - run pumps, use a pipe cleaner then drain/refill water.